-When I started researching options for where to eat vegan food in Reykjavik, I honestly wasn’t expecting much from a nation that eats puffin, shark and whale.
-But there is nothing I love more than being proven wrong about something, and Reykjavik emerged quickly as one of the most vegan-friendly places I have ever traveled to.
-For such a small capital, Reykjavik boasts more vegan-friendly restaurant options that I could visit in 10 days and the options were as diverse as they are exciting.
-Here are my picks.
+When I started researching options for where to eat vegan in Reykjavik, I honestly wasn’t expecting much of vegan Iceland from a nation that eats puffin, shark and whale.
+But there is nothing I love more than being proven wrong about something, and Reykjavik emerged quickly as one of the most vegan-friendly places I have ever travelled to.
+For such a small capital, Reykjavik boasts more vegan-friendly restaurant options that I could visit in 10 days and the options were as diverse as they were exciting.
+Looking for a vegan brunch Reykjavik spot?
+They have it too.
+Here are my picks for vegan Reykjavik.
 I would love to know if I missed anything, so please let me know!

 1. KAFFI VÍNYL